Tesla Certified Body Shop: How to Find One & Why It Matters

 Frequently asked questions

-Does Tesla require repairs to be done at a certified shop?
+Does Tesla require repairs at a certified shop?

 How many Tesla certified body shops are there in the US?

-As of 2026, Tesla has certified several hundred collision repair facilities across the United States.
-Coverage is concentrated in major metropolitan areas.
-Rural markets and smaller cities often have limited access to certified facilities, sometimes requiring owners to transport vehicles 50 to 150 miles to the nearest authorized shop.
-Tesla continues to expand the program, so checking the current directory at tesla. com reflects the most up-to-date coverage.
+As of 2026, Tesla has certified several hundred collision repair facilities, concentrated in metropolitan areas.
+Rural markets often have limited access, sometimes requiring 50 to 150 mile trips.
+Tesla continues expanding the program.

 Will my insurance cover repairs at a Tesla certified body shop?

-What is the difference between a Tesla certified shop and a Tesla authorized shop?
+What's the difference between Tesla certified and authorized shops?

-Can a Tesla repair be covered under the factory warranty if something goes wrong?
+Can a Tesla repair be covered under factory warranty if something goes wrong?

 How long does it take to get a Tesla repaired after a collision?

-Timelines vary significantly based on parts availability, damage severity, and shop workload.
-Minor cosmetic repairs, bumper cover replacement with no structural involvement, can be completed in 10 to 20 business days.
-Moderate structural repairs typically take 25 to 45 business days.
-Repairs involving gigacast section replacement, battery inspection, or parts on backorder can take 60 to 90 business days or longer.
-Parts availability has improved since 2021 but remains the most common cause of extended timelines, particularly for Model S and Model X components.
+Minor cosmetic repairs: 10 to 20 business days.
+Moderate structural repairs: 25 to 45 business days.
+Repairs involving gigacast replacement, battery inspection, or backordered parts: 60 to 90 business days or longer.
+Parts availability is the most common timeline extension, particularly for Model S and X.

 Is it worth buying a used Tesla that was repaired after a collision?

-A used Tesla with a certified collision repair history is meaningfully different from one with a non-certified repair history.
-Key questions when evaluating a used Tesla with prior collision damage: Was the repair performed at a Tesla certified shop?
-Is documentation of the ADAS recalibration available?
+Certified repair histories are very different from non-certified ones.
+Key questions: Was repair done at a certified shop?
+Is ADAS recalibration documentation available?
 Was the battery inspected and cleared?
-Was any structural casting sectioned or replaced?
-Getting a pre-purchase inspection at a Tesla service center, which can run a full diagnostic including battery health and sensor calibration status, is strongly advisable before purchasing any used Tesla with a collision history.
+Was structural casting sectioned or replaced?
+A pre-purchase inspection at a Tesla service center — with full battery health and sensor calibration diagnostics — is strongly advisable.

 Related Articles